Compiler-First State Space Duality and Portable $O(1)$ Autoregressive Caching for Inference: Limitations

-\subsection{Limitations}
+On TPU v6e, cached decode reaches $64\%$ HBU because each step reads and writes a fixed-size SSM and convolution cache that XLA tiles into a stable memory-traffic pattern.
+Prefill reaches $15\%$ MFU at batch $1$ because the arithmetic intensity remains below the ${\sim}574$ FLOPs per byte needed to saturate v6e compute.
+Removing each implementation choice has a measurable cost.
+Row-wise runtime masking reduces prefill throughput by $82.8\%$ (Table~\ref{tab:ablation_masking}).
+A host-driven decode loop is $2.4\times$ slower than a compiled loop at $130$M (Table~\ref{tab:host_vs_scan}).
+Bfloat16 decay exponentiation introduces a $0.013$ maximum absolute logit error (Table~\ref{tab:ablation_precision}).
+Keeping the SSM cache as a JAX PyTree avoids host round-trips by carrying the $O(1)$ state through the compiled loop.

-\textbf{Single-hardware utilisation profiling.} MFU and HBU are reported only on TPU v6e.
-The code runs on v4, v5e, GPU, and CPU, but XLA backends differ in fusion strategy and scheduling, and utilisation may vary.
+\section{Limitations}

-\textbf{Fixed chunk size.} All experiments use $L = 256$.
-The optimal value likely varies with model size and hardware; a systematic ablation is left to future work.
+\textbf{Profiling scope.} MFU and HBU are reported on TPU v6e and NVIDIA L40S.
+Other XLA backends (TPU v4 and v5e, CPU, AMD GPUs via OpenXLA) have different fusion strategies and scheduling; absolute utilisation will vary.